mintlu8/default-constructor/README.md

 }
 ```

-Note the macro is recursive on nested structs declarations,
+The macro is recursive on nested struct declarations,
-if the behavior is not desired, wrap nested structs in parenthesis
+if the behavior is not desired, wrap nested structs in brackets.
-or brackets.

 ```rust
 construct! {